Avoid Penalties: What you need to know about 1099-MISC Rules for Services and Rents

 If you have any questions about 1099 filling requirements or need assistance with filing, please contact us.

-Donna M. Mullin JD, CPA is Director and Vishnu Patel, CPA is Associate of the Tax Department for Boyer & Ritter LLC.
-They can be reached at 717-761-7210 or via email at firstname.lastname@example.org or email@example.com.
+Donna M. Mullin JD, CPA is Director of the Tax Department for Boyer & Ritter LLC.
+She can be reached at 717-761-7210 or via email at email@example.com